MSP-1 Specification

 5. Relationship to related MSP-1 terms

-• site — site-level URL identifies the root of the domain.
+• site — may declare a site-level URL for the website root or primary site location.

 6. Examples